Dany Pen: Awards

 In 2006, Pen was recognized by the City of Toronto government and former Mayor David Miller for her philanthropic work and advocacy for women's rights.

-In 2016, Pen was honored with the "World Builder" award from OCAD University, Canada, which is the highest honors for alumni achievement.
+In 2016, she was honored with the "World Builder" award from OCAD University, Canada, which is the highest honors for alumni achievement.
 The "World Builder" award is bestowed upon individuals who have made substantive humanitarian contributions to their community and culture; individuals who are active in supporting global causes.

-In 2017, Pen was nominated as "Woman of the Year" in Bermuda at the Women's Empowerment Summit hosted by Today in Bermuda.
-Pen was recognized for her on-going advocacy for women's rights.
+In 2017, Pen was nominated as "Woman of the Year" in Bermuda at the Women's Empowerment Summit, hosted by Today in Bermuda.
+She was recognized for her ongoing advocacy for women's rights.